 - 5. Fully compress the suspension using a jack.
-With the suspension compressed, review the best routing for the leader hose that is clear of all suspension components and axle.
-Routing should also allow for the suspension to extend without kinking or pulling the line tight or rubbing on other components.
-Following the brake line routing is often a good place to start.
+With the suspension compressed, review the best routing for the leader hose that is clear of all suspension components and the axles.
+Routing should also allow for the suspension to extend and compress without kinking or pulling the line tight or rubbing on other components.
 Check clearances to all other components. - 6.
 With the suspension fully compressed, take a measurement from the fender to some reference point typically the center of the axle.
 Record this measurement as Max Compression. - 7.
 Cycle the suspension to Max Extension and record the measurement from the same reference points. - 8.
 Add ME and MC then divide by 2.
 Set the suspension to this point.
-This position will give 50% stroke in either direction and is a starting point for ride height (fig. 18).
+This position will give 50% stroke in either direction and is a starting point for ride height.
+(Fig. 13)